nanoor/CyberSec/docs/notes/misc/shellstabilisation.md

 ```sh
 which python && which python3
 ```
-Once we have established if Python is installed on the target machine or not, we can begin stabilising the shell by importing Pythong's `pty` module to spawn a bash shell.
-The `pty` module allows us to start another process while giving us the ability to read and wrtie from its controlling terminal programmatically.
+Once we have established that Python is installed on the target machine, we can begin stabilising the shell by importing Python's `pty` module to spawn a bash shell.
+The `pty` module allows us to start another process while giving us the ability to read and write from its controlling terminal programmatically.

 ```python
 python3 -c 'import pty; pty.spawn("/bin/bash")'
 ```
-In the above command, `pty.spawn` spawns the defined process and connects its controlling terminal with the current process's standard I/O.
+In the above command, `pty.spawn` spawns the defined process `/bin/bash` and connects its controlling terminal with the current process's standard I/O.

 Once our process has been spawned, we can press ++ctrl+z++ to background the process and get back to the host machine.